lescx/tidal-dl/README.md

 poetry shell
 ```

-Activating the virtual environment is optional but recommended since you probably don't want to clutter your system.
+Activating the virtual environment is optional but highly recommended.

 ### (Do Your Development and) Run Your Program